eastmaels/steemblog.github.io/_posts/account/deanliu/2019-05-25_sct-steem-what-token.md

 - - -

-This page is synchronized from the post: [惡搞SCT：Steem What Token?](https://steemit.com/@deanliu/sct-steem-what-token)
+This page is synchronized from the post: ['惡搞SCT：Steem What Token?'](https://steemit.com/@deanliu/sct-steem-what-token)